carmine560/trading-assistant/README.md

 ### Configure Cash Balance and Price Limit Regions ###

 Configure the cash balance and (optional) price limit regions on Hyper SBI 2 so that Tesseract recognizes these prices.
-A price limit is only referenced if the previous closing price does not exist in the market data above.
-Because there can be multiple prices in a region, specify the index of the price.
-These configurations are saved in the configuration file `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini`.
+This script only references a price limit if the previous closing price does not exist in the market data above.
+Because a region may have multiple prices, specify the index of the price you are referring to.
+A `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini` configuration file saves these configurations.

 ``` powershell
 py trading_assistant.py -C